ketanmistry/ketanmistry/README.md

 - HTML/CSS and JavaScript
 - VueJS

-For more information about me and the work I have done, check out my website: https://iamketan.design.
+For more information about me and the most recent work I have done, check out my website: https://iamketan.design.

 ----